We all have a mix of many different factors that shape our worldview. I thought I’d tell you some of mine and hopefully you’ll tell me some of yours.

 My parents are a lot judgier than I am; for example, they were fat-shamers.
 I’m very glad that I didn’t end up with body image issues as a result.
 If anything, their judginess pushed me more in the direction of open-mindedness, because I didn’t like their example.

-Politically, my parents were pretty middle of the road and not actively in politics, although they regularly followed current events.
+Politically, my parents were pretty middle of the road and not actively into politics, although they regularly followed current events.
 They were both atheists, and religion was never something that resonated with me, although I find it interesting from a detached perspective.

 I’ve always wanted to know, and know more.
 I’ve done a lot of reading ever since I was a kid.
 I want to understand the issues I’m interested in, and get information from multiple sources to put pieces together for myself.
 Don’t spoon feed me information; I like to do my own exploring.
 And when things set off my spidey senses, I tend to pursue them, which leads to things like discovering plagiarized blog posts, something that happened just yesterday.